 In addition to the prominent claims on the RMdependency of the SNARC effect, the literature also provides hints towards an AMdependency of the SNARC effect.
 It is important to note that AMdependency can, on the one hand, influence the strength of the SNARC effect (reflected by the SNARC slope), and on the other, the location of numbers on the MNL in absolute terms (reflected by the intercept of the regression line and by dRTs of critical numbers that are part of both number ranges).
 Crucially, the SNARC effect seemed to be stronger in the lower than in the higher number range in both initial studies demonstrating the RMdependency (-20.1 ms vs. -10.9 ms in Dehaene et al., 1993; and -10.18 ms vs. -7.19 ms in Fias et al., 1996), suggesting AMdependency as well.
-In Fias et al.'s (1996) results, the observed slope difference had approximately an effect size of Cohen's d = 0.16 (i.e., the slope difference of 2.99 divided by the pooled standard deviation of 18.34 ms, which has been calculated with SD = 15.1 ms and SD = 11.2 ms for the lower and higher number ranges, assuming a rather conservative correlation between them of r = 0.05, which corresponds to the correlation we have observed in our previous color judgment tasks).
+In Fias et al.'s (1996) results, the observed slope difference had approximately an effect size of Cohen's d = 0.16 (i.e., the slope difference of 2.99 divided by the pooled standard deviation of 18.34 ms, which has been calculated with SD = 15.1 ms and SD = 11.2 ms for the lower and higher number ranges, assuming a rather conservative correlation between them of r = 0.05, which corresponds to the correlation we have observed in our previous color judgment tasks, where we also found a stronger SNARC effect in the lower than in the higher half of the stimulus set ranging from 1 to 9).
 Moreover, the results pointed towards an overall shift of small/large numbers to the left/right on the MNL, respectively, since the smallest-number intercept (i.e., the predicted dRT for the smallest number magnitude of the range, which was 0/4 in the lower/higher range, respectively) was larger in the lower than in the higher range (37.52 ms vs. 14.03 ms in Dehaene et al., 1993; and 15.43 ms vs. 8.82 ms in Fias et al., 1996).
-However, the mean-number intercepts (i.e., the predicted dRT for the mean number magnitude of the range, which was 2.5/6.5 in the lower/higher range, respectively) did not differ much in Fias et al.'s results (-10.02 ms vs. -9.16 ms), leading to a result pattern as illustrated in Scenario 4 in Figure 1.
+However, the mean-number intercepts (i.e., the predicted dRT for the mean number magnitude of the range, which was 2.5/6.5 in the lower/higher range, respectively) did not differ much in Fias et al.'s results (-10.02 ms vs. -9.16 ms).
 In Dehaene et al.'s results, this intercept seemed to be smaller in the higher number range, but it cannot be calculated exactly based on the data reported in the paper.
-In that study, the observed result pattern looked like Scenario 5 in Figure 1.